arbor-sim/arbor/doc/cpp/interconnectivity.rst

 .. cpp:class:: ext_cell_connection

-    Describes a connection between two cells: a pre-synaptic source and a post-synaptic destination.
+    Describes a connection between two cells: a pre-synaptic source and a post-synaptic target.
 The source is typically a threshold detector on a cell or a spike source.
-The destination is a synapse on the post-synaptic cell.
+The target is a synapse on the post-synaptic cell.

-    The :cpp:member:`dest` does not include the gid of a cell, this is because a :cpp:class:`ext_cell_connection` is bound to the destination cell which means that the gid is implicitly known.
+    The :cpp:member:`target` does not include the gid of a cell, this is because a :cpp:class:`ext_cell_connection` is bound to the target cell which means that the gid is implicitly known.

     .. cpp:member:: cell_remote_label_type source